doclongdong/WinDumpster/ScreenTime/README.md

 Then to test it, you can just lock your desktop Win+L and re-log in to test it.
 Note: testing directly via Task Scheduler "Run may or may not work so use this lock way to test it.

+An example task scheduler configuration is included with `ScreenTime-TaskScheduler.xml`.